bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:10:30

-Okay, so the reason there are two is so that we have this CPFB carve out ability, right?
+Okay, so the reason there are two is so that we have this CPFP carve out ability, right?
 So you have the ability to spend even if I'm trying to pin you and the other way around.
 So no, they don't live forever.
 And this is like a really cool thing that was thought of even in the current implementation of anchor channels, which basically says you're allowed to spend it for 16 blocks and then it becomes an anyone can spend.